Editorial Style Guide

 Voice and Tone Ryan AskewUniversity of Massachusetts Amherst communications should be active, clear, bold, confident, vibrant, and authentic.
 It should reflect the university’s position as the flagship campus of Massachusetts.

-The University of Massachusetts Amherst: Using Our Name in Print or Online
+University of Massachusetts Amherst: Our Name in Print and Online

-The University of Massachusetts Amherst: Using Our Name in Print or Online Ryan AskewIn the appropriate context, acceptable names for the institution are:
+University of Massachusetts Amherst: Our Name in Print and Online Ryan AskewIn the appropriate context, acceptable names for the institution are:

 - University of Massachusetts Amherst